 Already within the concrete proposals, Francis points out the importance of promoting processes, and in this case specifically educational processes, to strengthen the dynamics "within the common boat", which is fraternity.
 That is, the dynamic between social friendship and fraternity.
 We can point out, according to Evangelii gaudium, Fratelli tutti and Laudato si', and in the current context that includes the pandemic, that these educational processes imply: an anthropology, an ethics (we return to social principles), openness to others, discernment and dialogue in search of "lived truth".

-All this, together with a faith education to assume those values and paths.
-And in that way, in the boat, let us bear witness that we are with Christthat lives, although sometimes it may seem that it sleeps, but has the power to calm the storm o make us walk on the waters, and bear much fruit, reaching port with the humanity entrusted to us.
+All this, together with an education of faith that assumes these values and paths.
+And in this way, in the boat, let us bear witness that we are with Christthat lives, although sometimes it may seem that it sleeps, but has the power to calm the storm o make us walk on the waters, and bear much fruit, reaching port with the humanity entrusted to us.

 This will have to be translated into concrete projects at the universal and local levels: in the family, the parish and the school, in the university, in relation to religions and in collaboration with other educators (educational pact), who know how to highlight the values (valuable contents) and the paths of human reality and creation.